MoniMurray/spin-me-a-story/README.md

 ![Code Institute Linter screenshot](documentation/CI-Linter-screenshot.png)

 I tested each new addition or change to my code as I worked, whether that was in a function or loop or importing libraries.

+Following deployment, I tested that the application runs as expected in the Python terminal.